-and with probability $\frac{1}{m}$:
+and with probability $\frac{1}{m}$,

-where the second inequality corresponds to the worst-case scenario, namely when the index of the worker with the differing data samples lies in the intersection of the two selected subsets of workers, \textit{i.e.}, $a \in S^*_t \cap S^{\prime*}_t$.
-Consequently, from~\Cref{lemmaexpansivity}, we obtain the following recursion:
+where the second inequality corresponds to the worst-case scenario, namely when the index of the worker with the differing data samples lies in the intersection of the two selected subsets of workers, i.e., $a \in S^*_t \cap S^{\prime*}_t$.
+Hence, with similar derivation as in the $\mathrm{GD}$ case, we obtain the following recursion